tytydraco/yessleep/out/The_Bunk_Bed_and_the_Breathing.md

-Growing up, my room was the smallest in the house, tucked away at the end of a narrow hallway on the second floor.
-It wasn't much bigger than a walk-in closet, really, and the only way to fit two kids in there was with a bunk bed.
-I had the top bunk, my older sister, Sarah, had the bottom.

-Sarah was always a sound sleeper.
-Like, *dead to the world* kind of sleep.
-I, on the other hand, was perpetually on high alert.
-Every creak of the old house, every rustle of leaves outside the window, had me wide-eyed, listening.
+My childhood bedroom was the size of a bad thought.
+Sarah slept like the dead beneath me, thank God.
+Because every night, something else in that room was awake, and I could hear it breathing.
+Me?
+Forget it.
+Sarah could’ve slept through a bomb going off down the street on that bottom bunk.
+I'd lie up top, every creak that old house groaned, every single leaf that scraped against the windowpane, jolting me wide awake.
+Just lying there, eyes glued to the dark, listening to the *real* sounds of the house – the ones that weren't supposed to be there.

-One of the earliest memories I have from that room, and it's burned into my brain like a brand, is the breathing.
-Not normal breathing, mind you.
-This was heavy, raspy, like someone was struggling for air.
-And it wasn't coming from Sarah.
+One of my earliest memories from that cramped space… it’s still there, you know?
+Burned into my brain, this raw, unsettling feeling.
+It was the breathing.
+Not normal kid-sleeping breathing, not even close.
+This was… ragged, thick.
+Like something was drowning, trying to force air in.
+And it wasn't Sarah.
+Definitely wasn't Sarah.

-It would start subtly, a faint wheezing sound that I'd initially dismiss as the wind.
-But then it would grow, becoming more distinct, more labored.
-It felt like it was right there, in the room with us, just below me.
-Sometimes, I could swear I felt the bed frame vibrate slightly with each ragged inhale.
+It’d start soft, a faint, wet wheezing.
+I’d try to tell myself it was the wind, the house settling.
+Anything but what it sounded like.
+Then it would get louder, closer.
+You could feel the effort, that desperate struggle for breath.
+It felt like it was right there, sharing the room, right under my bunk.
+Sometimes, the frame would vibrate a little with each choked inhale.
+Creepy as hell.

-I tried to rationalize it.
-Maybe it was the pipes in the walls?
-Maybe it was just the house settling?
-But there was an undeniable organic quality to it.
-It sounded like a living thing, trapped and suffering.
+My kid brain tried to make sense of it.
+Pipes?
+Yeah, right.
+This felt… alive.
+Like something was trapped and in pain.

-Of course, I’d try to wake Sarah.
-I’d nudge her, whisper her name, even gently shake her.
+I’d try to nudge Sarah awake.
+Whisper her name, shake her gently.
 Nothing.
-She’d just mumble and roll over, completely oblivious to the monstrous breathing that filled our tiny room.
-I was utterly alone with it.
+She’d just mumble and roll over, completely gone.
+Didn't hear a thing.
+And me?
+I was just lying there, frozen, listening to this… monstrous breathing filling every inch of that tiny space.
+Completely alone with it.

-This happened sporadically for years, seemingly without any pattern.
-Some nights were silent, blessedly so.
-Others, the breathing would start as soon as the lights went out and wouldn't stop until just before dawn.
-I’d lie there, stiff with fear, staring into the darkness, trying to pinpoint the source of the sound.
-Was it under the bed?
+It wasn't every night, thankfully.
+Just… sometimes.
+No pattern I could figure out.
+Years it went on.
+Some nights, silence.
+Sweet, blessed silence.
+Other nights, that awful breathing would start the second the lights went off and wouldn't stop until just before dawn.
+I'd lie there, stiff as a board with fear, staring into the blackness, trying to pinpoint where it was coming from.
+Under the bed?
 Inside the walls?
-Was it… *closer*?
+Or… closer?
+God, that thought still makes my blood run cold.

-As I got older, I started sleeping with a flashlight under my pillow.
-A few times, when the breathing was particularly intense, I’d flick it on, desperately scanning the room.
+When I got a little older, I started sleeping with a flashlight under my pillow.
+A couple of times, when the breathing was right there, almost on top of me, I'd snap it on, my hand shaking, scanning the room.
 Nothing.
-Just our clothes hanging in the cramped closet, the shadows stretching and distorting familiar shapes.
-But the breathing would still be there, mocking my futile search.
+Just our clothes crammed in the closet, shadows doing that creepy stretched-out thing.
+But the breathing?
+Still there.
+Heavy.
+Mocking me.

 Eventually, we moved.
-I got my own room, a much larger one, thankfully.
+Thank Christ.
+My own room.
+Bigger.
+Quieter.
 The breathing stopped.
-I started to forget about it, chalking it up to an overactive childhood imagination fueled by too many scary stories.
+I almost forgot about it, figured it was just a kid's overactive imagination fueled by too many scary stories.
+You try to rationalize it away, right?

 Until a few weeks ago.

-I was visiting my parents.
-My old room had been converted into a guest room, but the bunk bed was still there, disassembled and leaning against one wall, covered in a dusty sheet.
-I was helping my dad carry some boxes up the stairs when I saw it.
+Visiting my folks.
+My old room’s a guest room now, but the bunk bed was still there, shoved in a corner under a dusty sheet.
+Helping Dad carry some crap upstairs when I saw it.

-Not the bunk bed itself, but something underneath it.
-Or rather, the *impression* of something underneath it.
-The dust on the floor beneath where the bottom bunk would have been was disturbed, almost like something had been dragged in and out repeatedly.
-There were faint, almost imperceptible trails leading towards the wall.
+Not the bunk bed, but the floor underneath.
+Or rather, what was *on* the floor underneath.
+The dust, where Sarah's bunk used to be, was all violently disrupted.
+Like something had been dragged in and out repeatedly.
+Faint trails in the dust leading towards the wall, like desperate claws had tried to dig in.

-My dad noticed me staring.
-“Oh, yeah,” he said casually, “we had a bit of a pest problem in that room for a while.
-Nothing serious, just some… well, we never quite figured out *what* it was.
+Dad noticed me staring.
+“Oh, yeah,” he said, casual as you like, “we had a bit of a pest problem in that room for a while.
+Nothing major, just some… we never figured out what, exactly.
 Exterminator came, laid down some traps.
 Seemed to do the trick.”

-He continued talking, something about needing to clean out the gutters, but I wasn’t listening.
-My eyes were fixed on the dusty floor, my heart pounding in my chest.
+He kept talking about the gutters, but I was stuck staring at that floor, my heart hammering.

 Pest problem.
 Traps.

-Suddenly, the heavy, raspy breathing echoed in my memory with chilling clarity.
+Suddenly, that raw, suffocating breathing slammed back into my memory.
+And it hit me, hard.
 It wasn't coming *from* the bed.
 It was coming *from under* it.
-From whatever had been living, or perhaps *hiding*, in that confined space beneath my sister's bunk, just inches below me for all those years.
+From whatever the hell had been living, maybe *hiding*, in that cramped space beneath Sarah.
+Inches below me, all those nights.

-And the trails leading to the wall… where did they go?
-Into the wall cavity?
-Did whatever it was just… *live* in the walls?
-Was it still there, somewhere in the house, unseen, unheard… waiting?
+And those trails to the wall… where did they go?
+Inside?
+Was it just… living in the walls?
+Could it still be there?
+Somewhere in that house, silent, unseen… waiting?

-My parents have lived in that house for thirty years.
-I slept in that room for over a decade.
-And all that time, there might have been something else there, sharing the space, breathing in the dark, its presence a silent, terrifying secret just beneath the surface of our normal lives.
+Thirty years they’ve lived in that house. *Thirty years*.
+I slept in that room for half my childhood.
+And all that time, something else might have been there.
+Sharing the space.
+Breathing in the dark.
+Its presence a secret, cold weight just under the surface.

-Now, every time I think about visiting them, I get this cold knot of dread in my stomach.
-I picture that dusty floor, those faint trails leading into the unknown.
-And I can't shake the feeling that whatever it was, whatever *breathed* under my sister’s bed, might still be there, just out of sight, waiting for the lights to go out.
-And I wonder if the traps really got it all.
-Or if some things… some things just find another way in.
+Now, every time I think about visiting, I get this sick feeling in my gut.
+A cold dread that just won't quit.
+I picture that disturbed dust, those faint trails vanishing into the wall.
+And I can't shake the thought that whatever it was, whatever *breathed* under Sarah’s bed… might still be there, listening for the silence.
+And I wonder if those traps got everything.
+Because some things… some things find other ways in.
+They always do.